erinkelsey/erin-kelsey/content/featured/MemCards/index.md

 show: true
 software: true
 technologies:
-  - Google AdMob
-  - Figma
+  - App Store Connect
-  - Illustrator
+  - Google Play Console
   - CodeMagic
   - Dart
   - Flutter
+  - Figma
+  - Google AdMob
+  - Illustrator
 ---

 A mobile application for helping users with their Spanish (or English) vocabulary.
 This application is in the form of a memory card game, where users match the English and Spanish words on the cards.
 Available now on [Apple App Store](https://apps.apple.com/us/app/memcards-memory-game/id6444424136) and [Google Play Store](https://play.google.com/store/apps/details?id=io.tortugastudios.memcards&hl=en&gl=US).